Blackberry yoghurt chia parfait in a jar

 Do I have to use psyllium husk?

 It helps with texture, but can be replaced with more chia or flaxseed meal.
-Consider using it as a layer in a blackberry yoghurt chia parfait.
+Consider using it as a layer in a blackberry yogurt chia parfait.

 The banana, dates, and berries add natural sweetness.
 Adjust with honey or maple to taste.